 - Tell me about a situation where you experience cultural shock (conflict)

-- Tell me about a situation where you had experience conflict at your work place (conflict)
+- Tell me about a situation where you had experienced conflict at your workplace (conflict)

 - What can you bring to the JET programme? (motivation/skills)